Skip to main content

 The Dickens Fellowship is a non-profit-making voluntary organisation and is run by volunteers who work from home.
 Its constitution specifies that it has its central organisation in London, and it currently uses the address of the Charles Dickens Museum for postal communication only.
 There is no Dickens Fellowship office at 48 Doughty Street and no member of staff paid to deal with Fellowship communications.

 The Central organisation - Who does the work?
 Who makes decisions?
-There are currently 5 ‘officers’ of the Fellowship (Chairman, two Joint Hon Gen Secretaries, Treasurer, and Editor of The Dickensian) who have their own responsibilities.
+There are currently 4 Executive Officers of the Fellowship (Chair of Council, Honorary General Secretary, Honorary Treasurer, and Honorary Editor of The Dickensian), each of whom has their own responsibilities.
 Officers meet regularly with members of the Management Committee to oversee the everyday functioning of the Fellowship and to discuss wider issues of strategy relating to the Fellowship as a whole.
-The Management Committee arranges meetings of the Dickens Fellowship Council twice a year, to report on developments and seek approval for significant proposals or expenditure.
+The Management Committee arranges meetings of the Dickens Fellowship Council once a year, to report on developments and to seek approval for significant proposals or expenditure.

 The Dickens Fellowship Council consists of representatives from every branch of the worldwide Fellowship.
-UK Branch Secretaries usually attend in person; the views of overseas branches can be communicated directly to the General Secretaries or passed on through communication with Branch representatives who attend the Council meetings on behalf of the Branch they represent.
-Every Branch of the Fellowship can participate in the central decisionmaking process if they so wish.
+UK Branch Secretaries usually attend in person, but both they and the Secretaries of overseas branches can choose to attend via Zoom instead.
+Every Branch of the Fellowship is enouraged to participate in the central decisionmaking process if they so wish.

 Does the Dickens Fellowship own the Charles Dickens Museum?